 When it comes to improving the user experience (UX) of your product or website, choosing the right user testing method is essential.
+How does the saying go again?
+Different strokes for different folks!
 In this blog post, we’ll delve into the world of moderated and unmoderated user testing.
 We’ll discuss the differences between the two, the pros and cons of each method, and provide some guidance on which one might be the best fit for your project.
 Plus, we’ll touch on how you can effectively combine both methods and how to incorporate user testing into your UX design process.

 Before diving into the nitty-gritty, let’s briefly define the two user testing methods we’re discussing today.